-- You are a City worker and you believe you have experienced or witnessed unwelcome sexually harassing behavior by a supervisor, co-worker, third-party vendor, or member of the public.
+- You are a City employee and you believe you have experienced or witnessed unwelcome sexually harassing behavior at the workplace.

 If your complaint is against an employee of the School District of Philadelphia, the Philadelphia Parking Authority or SEPTA, please contact those agencies directly.

-To enable a thorough investigation of sexual harassment complaints, an online form has been created to collect information.
+To enable a thorough investigation of Equal Employment Opportunity (EEO) or sexual harassment complaints, an online form has been created to collect information.
 Use this form to provide as much detail as possible about your complaint.
 Incomplete information may lead to an incomplete investigation.

 After you submit a complaint:

-- It will be forwarded to the Mayor’s Office of Labor Relations Employee Relations Unit (ERU).
+- It will be forwarded to the Department of Labor’s Employee Relations Unit (ERU).

-- A City representative will contact you soon after that to discuss your complaint.
+- The assigned investigator will contact you soon after that to discuss your complaint.

 Investigating and resolving complaints